Office of Special Education and Rehabilitative Services, Department of Education.

 Regulatory Impact Analysis

-Under Executive Order 12866, it must be determined whether this regulatory action is “significant” and, therefore, subject to the requirements of the Executive order and subject to review by the Office of Management and Budget (OMB).
+Under Executive Order 12866, OMB determines whether this regulatory action is “significant” and, therefore, subject to the requirements of the Executive order and subject to review by OMB.
 Section 3(f) of Executive Order 12866 defines a “significant regulatory action” as an action likely to result in a rule that may—

 (1) Have an annual effect on the economy of $100 million or more, or adversely affect a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or State, local, or Tribal governments or communities in a material way (also referred to as an “economically significant” rule);